Top 10 Characteristics of the Typical Millennial (18-30 Years Old)

-The inclination of 18-30 year olds to have no religion has been rising over the past decades.
+The inclination of 18-30-year-olds to have no religion has been rising over the past decades.
 The 2012 General Social Survey (GSS) established that 30.9 % of Millennials prefer to be not identified with any denomination.
-This percentage is followed by 29.5% of protestants, 27.3 % Catholics, 11.2% other kinds of religion, and 1.1 % Jewish.
+This percentage is followed by 29.5% of Protestants, 27.3 % Catholics, 11.2% other kinds of religion, and 1.1 % Jewish.
 According to GSS, this trend has constantly been increasing.
 In 1972, only 5% ticked “no religion” which slightly increased in 1990 at 8%.
 Since 1990, Americans who claim to be non-believers have sharply risen.

 Does this fact then imply that most US citizens are democrats?
 As a matter of fact, 27% of Millenials claims to be Democrats while 17% identifies with Republicans (Pew Research Center, 2014).
-Since religion has been known to dictate political party identification, this news may certainly cause republicans to look for more persuasive ways.
-However, a recent survey found out that half of young adults choose not to choose to be affiliated with any political party.
-According to Pew Research Center Analysis, their political non-concomitance transcends other aspects of their existence such as religion (as mentioned above) and relationships.
+Since religion has been known to dictate political party identification, this news may certainly cause Republicans to look for more persuasive ways.
+However, a recent survey found out that half of the young adults choose not to choose to be affiliated with any political party.
+According to the Pew Research Center Analysis, their political non-concomitance transcends other aspects of their existence such as religion (as mentioned above) and relationships.

 Silver Lining: Religion cannot save you.
 Hence, it is better to have no denomination than professing to have one that does not really reflect your convictions.
 Typical juveniles would like to show their independence (or rebellion) by not adhering to religious etiquettes since they may be perceived as confining.
 Thus, they are likely to find their genuine religious path in good time.